rarimo/unforgettable-docs/docs/sdk/platforms/web.md

 Learn how to integrate Unforgettable SDK into your vanilla JavaScript or TypeScript web application.

 :::info Platform-Specific Approach
 Web applications display QR codes for users to scan with their mobile device.
 For mobile apps (Android, iOS, React Native), the recovery URL is opened in a WebView for in-app recovery.
-See the [platform guides](/sdk/intro#platform-specific-implementation) for details.
 :::

 ## Installation